yujunz/gitlab.com-runbooks/howto/lead-away.md

 Triaging and batching are the best tools to make this happen.

-The goal here is to empower the team to work async so everyone can set its own schedule and manage to get in _the zone_ and stay there for as long as possible.
+The goal here is to empower the team to work async so everyone can set their own schedule and manage to get in _the zone_ and stay there for as long as possible.